marmelab/ng-admin/UPGRADE-0.7.md

 ## Field type

-Method `Field.type()` is no longer supported as a setter.
-Instead, you should specify the second argument from the field factory.
+The `Field.type(type)` method is no longer supported as a setter.
+Instead, you should specify the type as the second argument in the `nga.field()` factory.

 ``` diff
 - nga.field('created_at').type('date')